Using EEG to Understand Mental Effort in Block-Based Programming Environments

 • Jimenez, Y. (2017).
 Towards Understanding Student’s Mental Effort in Block-Based Programming Environments Using

 Electroencephalogram (EEG).
-Accepted at 2017 International Computing Education Research (ICER), Tacoma, WA.
+Accepted at the 2017 International Computing Education Research (ICER), Tacoma, WA.